 We are working with schools and museums all over the country to create a set of tried-and-tested projects for you to try in your own classrooms.
 Why not try an animation for starters?
-Or join our Maker Revolution – submit a creative project idea of your own and receive up to £3000 to fund it.

 Please check back here over the coming months to see what’s new.

-But for now, why not use our Guide to using museum collections as creative starters or try some of our simple creative activities:
+Why not use our Guide to using museum collections as creative starters or try some of our simple creative activities:

 - Jigsaws – cut up a revolutionary object or image and put it back together